 The stone, as found at the top of the Cascade Mountains by Mount Baker in Washington, is a tan orange on the outside and anywhere from a lime green with veins of deep blue green to an almost solid dark green.
-If found in the rivers and streams surrounding the Three Sisters mountains in Oregon, they are light tan with that same green interiors.
+If found in the rivers and streams surrounding the sisters either side of Mt Baker, WA, they are light tan with that same green interiors.
 See collection of river cobbles and big pieces from quarry.

 Olivene has a coarse hexagonal crystalline structure (1/16”-1/8”) with a preference to fracture along hexagonal planes.
 You can see these forms and fractures occurring in the outcroppings and when you attempt to bust apart a river cobble.
 In collection photo above you can see the difference between the rounded river cobbles and the orange tan quarry stone.
 Below is photo of one of the pieces from the south peak of the sisters and the inside of a 10 inch river cobble whose rind was cleaved off (note shoe for scale).